wad4444/WCS/docs/docs/api/skill.md

 ### `AssumeStart(params)` @override
 Called right after the start request is sent from the client, under the assumption that skill is going to start.
-:::note
+:::warning
+Assumptions are not always correct.
 In order for this to work properly make sure you set `MutualExclusives` and `Requirements` in `OnConstruct`.
 :::

 **`Parameters:`**